davidesner/connection-docs/tutorial/branches/prepare-files.md

 * TOC
 {:toc}

-In this section we'll examine how files behave in development branches.
-First we'll create the production configuration, after that we'll edit it in a branch.
-Finally, we'll merge the changes back to production.
+In the [previous section](/tutorial/branches/tables-in-branch/) you created a branch from configurations in production and you tested how tables behave in branches.
+In this section you'll learn how [files](/storage/files/) behave in development branches.
+First you'll create the production configurations, after that you'll edit it in a branch.

 ## Prepare the production configurations

-We'll create a production Python transformation with a simple code first.
+You'll create a production Python transformation with a simple code first.

 ##  Create Transformation
 In your testing project, create a new **Python** transformation and name it, for instance, *Testing dev/prod mode*.